jmtalarn/elm-personal-site/content/posts/2016-09-07-web-services-xml-based-vs-json-based.md

 author: jmtalarn
 ---

-When we talk about a **web services** we are referring to a software installed on a server with the function to provide a communication and interaction with other machines, acting as clients, using the posibilities that a web server can provide to communicate basically through the <a href="http://blog.jmtalarn.com/basic-concepts-about-web-servers/#http">HTTP protocol</a>.
+When we talk about a **web services** we are referring to a software installed on a server with the function to provide a communication and interaction with other machines, acting as clients, using the posibilities that a web server can provide to communicate basically through the [HTTP protocol](http://blog.jmtalarn.com/basic-concepts-about-web-servers/#http).

 <!--more-->